Genivia/ugrep/README.md

                   $ ugrep -z -tc++ -n FIXME project.tgz

            Recursively find lines with `FIXME' in C/C++ files, but do not search any `bak' and `old' directories:

                   $ ugrep -n FIXME -tc++ -g^bak/,^old/

-           Recursively search for the word `copyright' in cpio/jar/pax/tar/zip ar- chives, compressed and regular files, and in PDFs using a PDF filter:
+           Recursively search for the word `copyright' in cpio/jar/pax/tar/zip archives, compressed and regular files, and in PDFs using a PDF filter:

                   $ ugrep -z -w --filter='pdf:pdftotext % -' copyright

-           Match the binary pattern `A3hhhhA3' (hex) in a binary file without Uni- code  pattern matching -U (which would otherwise match `\xaf' as a Uni- code character U+00A3 with UTF-8 byte sequence C2 A3) and  display  the results in hex with --hexdump with C1 to output one hex line before and after each match:
+           Match the binary pattern `A3hhhhA3' (hex) in a binary file without Unicode pattern matching -U (which would otherwise match `\xaf' as a Unicode character U+00A3 with UTF-8 byte sequence C2 A3) and display the results in hex with --hexdump with C1 to output one hex line before and after each match: